efernandezpascual/anthropogenic/doc/manuscript.md

 transitional relevés; and we set the distance to the noise class to d = 1.
 We performed this analysis with the R package ‘vegclust’ ([De Cáceres et al. 2010](#ref-RN5383)).
-The semi-supervised classification with noise clustering resulted in the final classification of 2,085 relevés into 29 alliances and 423 relevés left in the noise group.
-We used pair-wise PERMANOVA in the same conditions as reported above to test the significance of the 29 resulting groups; and Detrended Correspondence Analysis (DCA) as implemented in the R package ‘vegan’ ([Oksanen et al. 2022](#ref-RN5386)) to visualize the relationships between the vegetation groups.
+The semi-supervised classification with noise clustering resulted in the final classification of 2,081 relevés into 28 alliances and 427 relevés left in the noise group.
+We used pairwise PERMANOVA (with 100,000 iterations, Euclidean distances and Holm’s p-value correction) fitted with the R package ‘RVAideMemoire’ ([Herve 2023](#ref-RN5381)) to detect the maximum number of mutually different clusters in the filtered dataset; and Detrended Correspondence Analysis (DCA) as implemented in the R package ‘vegan’ ([Oksanen et al.
+2022](#ref-RN5386)) to visualize the relationships between the vegetation groups.

 ## Characteristic species

 We calculated sets of characteristic species ([Chytrý et al.
-2020](#ref-RN5061)) for each of the 29 alliances.
-We defined dominant species as species with more than 25% cover in at least 5% of the relevés of the alliance; constant species as species with a frequency higher than 50% in the alliance; and diagnostic species as species with an ‘IndVal’ value with a p-value lower than 0.01, as calculated with the R package ‘labdsv’ ([Roberts 2016](#ref-RN2311)) using 1.000.000 iterations.
+2020](#ref-RN5061)) for each of the 28 alliances.
+We defined dominant species as species with more than 25% cover in at least 5% of the relevés of the alliance; constant species as species with a frequency higher than 50% in the alliance; and diagnostic species as species with an ‘IndVal’ value with a p-value lower than 0.05, as calculated with the R package ‘labdsv’ ([Roberts 2016](#ref-RN2311)) using 1.000.000 iterations.

 ## Community traits and ecological requirements

-To describe the resulting 29 alliances we compiled a dataset of species traits and ecological preferences for the species pool of the 2,508 classified relevés.
+To describe the resulting 28 alliances, we compiled a dataset of species traits and ecological preferences for the species pool of the 2,508 classified relevés.
 For each species, we extracted from *Flora iberica* ([1987](#ref-RN3243)) its maximum height, its median month of flowering, the length of the flowering period, and whether it was a neophyte or not.
-From FloraVeg.EU ([2023](#ref-RN5385)) we extracted the species’s life forms, and kept ‘therophyte’ and ‘geophyte’ for further analysis since these categories had the largest contribution to variance as per an exploratory Principal Component Analysis (PCA) performed using the R package ‘FactoMineR’ ([Lê et al. 2008](#ref-RN3166)).
-We also extracted the ecological indicator values ([Dengler et al. 2023](#ref-RN5384)) and the disturbance indicator values ([Midolo et al. 2023](#ref-RN5101)) of each species.
+From FloraVeg.EU ([2023](#ref-RN5385)) we extracted the species’ life forms and kept ‘therophyte’ and ‘geophyte’ for further analysis since these two categories had the largest contribution to variance as per an exploratory Principal Component Analysis (PCA) performed using the R package ‘FactoMineR’ ([Lê et al. 2008](#ref-RN3166)).
+We also extracted the ecological indicator values ([Dengler et al.
+2023](#ref-RN5384)) and the disturbance indicator values ([Midolo et al.
+2023](#ref-RN5101)) of each species.
 In the case of the ecological and disturbance indicators, we assigned values to species lacking them by (1) calculating weighted average values of the species with values for each plot (weighting by species cover), and (2) assigning to the missing species the weighted average values of the plots where they were present (weighting by species cover).
 Then, for each relevé we calculated its community-weighted mean (weighting by species cover) for each trait and ecological preference, and explored the main axes of variation using PCA, separately for species traits and ecological preferences.

 # Data availability

-The original datasets, R code for the analysis and creation of the manuscript can be accessed at the GitHub repository
+The original datasets, as well as R code for analysis and creation of the manuscript can be accessed at the GitHub repository
 <https://github.com/efernandezpascual/manmade>.
 Upon publication, a
 version of record of the repository will be deposited in Zenodo.